MEDomics-UdeS/MEDomics-UdeS-website/content/en/authors/charles-olivier-ipperciel/_index.md

 ---
 # Display name
-title: Mahdi Ait Lhaj Loutfi
+title: Charles-Olivier Ipperciel

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Étudiant (M. Sc.
-Informatique, imagerie)
+role: Research assistant

 # Organizations/Affiliations
 organizations: